 - Present research findings before leaving Singapore, and submit a full research report to project supervisor and examiners for grading after returning to Home University.

 - Immerse in the culture of Singapore through trips and tours.
-Students will experience the fascinating culture, cuisine and sights of Singapore and immerse themselves into our multifaceted and multicultural city, together with students from the Biodiversity Summer Programme.
+Students will get to experience the fascinating culture, cuisine and sights of Singapore and gain insights into our multifaceted and multicultural city.

 Summer UROPS Programme Timeline

 (Special Term I & II)

 1. Conduct research for 12 weeks in NUS under the supervision of our faculty members

 2. Cultural trips

 1. Give an oral presentation to supervisors and examiners before leaving Singapore

 Submit a full research report to supervisors and examiners for grading